DxComboBox<TData, TValue> Class

 Customization

-The ComboBox component allows you to customize its appearance and the appearance of its items.
+The ComboBox component allows you to customize its appearance: the size, the appearance of the edit box, items, and column cells.

 Use the SizeMode property to specify the size of a ComboBox.
-The code below applies different sizes to ComboBox components.
+The following code snippet applies different sizes to ComboBox components.

 <DxComboBox Data="@Cities"